joelodom/mongodb-queryable-encryption/README.md

-  find-one              Query for one member record (semi-randomly). no-ssn-query          Query for members who don't have an SSN on file. age-query [age]       Query for members who are [age] or younger.
+  find-one              Query for one member record (semi-randomly). no-ssn-query          Query for members who don't have an SSN on file. age-query [age]       Query for members who are [age] or younger. compound-query        Query for members who are 18+ with no SSN on file.
 ```

 Here is my demonstration flow: